coyove/nj/README.md

 a[1] = 2;
 a[3] = "in the map";
 // 'a' now contains an array of {1, 2} and a map of {"key1": "value1", 3: "in the map"}
-// '3' is inside the map because it is out of the array's index range
+// '3' is inside the map because it is out of the array's index range.
-// if you continue adding: a[2] = 3; a[3] = 4; 'a' now contains an array of {1, 2, 3, 4}
-// this time when accessing 'a[3]', '3' in the map will be masked and you can only get '4'
-// however 'copy' will still find two '3's in the iteration (see below)
+// in this case, the valid index range is: [0, 2], anything outside it will go into the map.

 /*
- * use `&` to concatenate two values, `+` to add or append values */
+ * Use `&` to concatenate two values, `+` to add or append values */

 var a = 1;